dnoliver/bite-buddy/REPORT.md

     If there are no products:
         Return a message indicating there are no products in the kitchen

-    Genearte a prompt for an LLM requesting it to generate a recipe based on the products available
+    Generate a prompt for an LLM requesting it to generate a recipe based on the products available

     Make the request to the LLM